 Big-name companies like Coca-Cola and Intel are taking notice and sponsoring individuals and teams; there’s literally billions of dollars at stake.

-If you need a crash course in exactly what eSports are and why they’re such a big deal, here are seven facts that will blow your mind and an introduction to the top benefits of esports for kids.
+If you need a crash course in exactly what eSports are and why they’re such a big deal, here are seven eSports facts that will blow your mind and an introduction to the top benefits of esports for kids.

 In a virtual world where the usual physical requirements that separate competitors don’t exist, eSports should theoretically be an ideal arena for gender equality.
 And yet women have had a tough time breaking in.